antrwells/Vivid3D/Vivid3D/Vivid3DEditor/readme.txt

 wdwd And now is verified.
-This is an openwdwdwd source 3D engine.
+This is an openwdwdwdwdw source 3D engine.